 Designed to enhance the students' self-understanding of the methods and motivations used by caregivers in helping relationships.
 Introduces M.A. students to basic counseling skills necessary for pastoral care situations.
 Such interviewing skills as attending, listening, reflecting feelings, and restating ideas are taught.
 Students are also introduced to the theological underpinnings of the helping relationship.
 Distinctions between counseling, caregiving, and spiritual direction are examined.
-Must be completed in the first year of the Master of Arts program.
+Must be completed in the first year of the M.A. program.

-PC681 Introduction to Family Therapy (3.00 cr.)
+PC681 Family Counseling (3.00 cr.)